Faserland

 Faserland is the debut novel by Christian Kracht, published in 1995.
 It is considered to have triggered the new wave of German pop literature.
 It is the swan song of the generation of the 80s, whose characteristics are so carefully described in the book that it has been called the "cult novel of a generation".
 Critics often compare the book to those of the American author Bret Easton Ellis.

 Faserland has been translated into Russian, Czech, Latvian, Japanese, Lithuanian, Korean, Romanian, French, Ukrainian, Swedish, Norwegian and Hebrew.
+An autofictional sequel, Eurotrash, was published in 2021.

 Title

 The title allows many different interpretations.
 Directly translated, it means "land of fibers" a possible reference to the narrator's recurring fixation on clothing, in particular his Barbour jacket.
-Other meanings that could be read into the title are the verbs zerfasern ("to fray"), referring to the fraying of society, and faseln ("to prattle on" or "to blather").
+Another meaning that could be read into the title is the verb zerfasern ("to fray"), such as referring to the fraying of society.

-It also is similar to the English word "Fatherland" spoken with a German accent, and hence was interpreted as an allusion to Robert Harris' 1992 novel Fatherland, which presented an alternative history setting in which Nazi Germany won World War II.
+When spoken with a German accent, it also sounds similar to the English word "Fatherland", which translates directly to Vaterland in German.